 Raising Attainment amongst Children and Young People

-The support we deliver directly contributes to the Scottish Government’s Raising Attainment strategy and Getting It Right for Every Child.
 By providing support to children and young people we can help create the best conditions for them to realise their potential.

 The Spark provides school-based counselling for children and young people experiencing particular difficulties and problems.
 This includes art therapy and therapeutic play.